SJECollins/ci-pp4-pet-rx/TESTING.md

 ## [CSS Validator](https://jigsaw.w3.org/css-validator/)

 CSS was validated by copying the CSS file into the validator.
+No errors were reported.
+There were 220 warnings related to vendor extensions and bootstrap classes.

 - Results for style.css:
   - ![CSS results](readme-docs/testing/css-validator.webp)